dynamsoft-docs/capture-vision-docs-mobile/programming/maui/api-reference/capture-vision-router/single-file-processing.md

 Processes a single image or a file containing a single image to derive important information with the file path.

+<div class="blockquote-note"></div>
-> Note: The file should be a single image or a single page image file.
+> The file should be a single image or a single page image file.

 ```csharp
 CapturedResult Capture(string filePath, string templateName);